-16. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
-However, given the usual publication norms within Health Sciences, this Panel expects items proposed for double-weighting to be uncommon.

-17. When requesting double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
+- 15. Paragraphs 29-31 of the General Panel Guidelines indicate that in exceptional cases a submitting university may request that outputs of extended scale and scope be double-weighted in the assessment.
+However, given the usual publication norms within Health Sciences, this Panel expects items proposed for double-weighting to be extremely uncommon. - 16.
+In exceptional cases the Panel will consider items submitted for double-weighting in line with the General Panel Guidelines.
+When requesting double-weighting of an output, universities should submit a statement in not more than 100 words, explaining in what ways the output is of sufficiently extended scale and scope to justify the claim.
 The Panel expects that such outputs will have been peer reviewed and will agree to double weighting only where the output is clearly equivalent to at least two or more single outputs.